Terms of Service

 §8

-1. The Register with UniEdu service is available to Registered Users.
+1. The Register with UniEdu service is available to Users who do not have an Account.

-4. In order to create an Account, the Registered User completes and sends to the Service Provider an appropriate form on the website at: https://www.uniedu.uk/applicant-register.
-This form should contain at least: name, surname, email address, contact telephone number, planned start of studies and the fields of study of interest to the Registered Users.
-An optional Skype address may be provided.
-As the Service Provider's form is sent, an Account is created.
+3. In order to create an Account, the Guest completes and sends to the Service Provider an appropriate form on the website at: https://www.app.uniedu.uk/register.
+This form should contain at least: name, surname, email address, nationality, planned start date of studies, immigration status, country of residence.
 To create an Account and use the Register with UniEdu service, the User must confirm that they have read the Terms and Conditions, accept the content and agree to abide by it.
 This declaration is submitted by marking the appropriate box in the completed form.
+As the Service Provider's form is sent, an Account is created.

-5. Immediately after creating the Account, the Service Provider sends the login and password to the Registered User to log into the Account to the email address provided in the form.
+4. Immediately after creating the Account, the User is able to log into the Account using the email and password used by the User in the Registration Form.

 Apply with UniEdu